KatsuuCurry/linux-dsh-extension/README.md

 # linux-dsh-extension
-Assignment for the "Operating Systems and Networks" course (II year course of Bachelor's Degree in Computer Science at the University of Bicocca).
+Assignment for the "Operating Systems and Networks" course (2nd Year Bachelor's in Computer Science, Bicocca University).

 This project is a basic shell implementation that offers essential command-line functionalities.
 It allows users to execute programs, manage input/output, and work with custom environment variables.